 If dust and water can infiltrate the engine or other vital parts, corrosion is sure to follow.
-The last thing you want to deal with is rust of the engine.
+The last thing you want to deal with is rust on the engine.

 5. Catches leaking fluids

-Many splash shields today have a special material, made to soak in liquids that leak from the engine.
+Many splash shields today are made with a special material that soaks in liquids that leak from the engine.
 You may have noticed this if you removed a splash guard earlier and you were surprised by how heavy it was.
-It can actually suck in a lot of fluids like engine oil, coolant, power steering fluid, etc that leak from the engine compartment.
+It can actually suck in a lot of fluids like engine oil, coolant, power steering fluid, etc, that leak from the engine compartment.

 Although it is not a permanent fix for your leaking engine, it will prevent liquids from leaking onto the roads, where it can be potentially dangerous to the environment and road safety.

 When you consider how difficult it would be to replace the transmission or engine, you will love how simple it is to put on a new engine splash shield.
 Even though there are multiple types available for every car, the installation is never that difficult.